 NSAIDs are the first-line treatment.
 The sooner medication is started, the more rapid the response.
 Consider giving the patient a stock to keep at home.

 Indometacin has been traditionally used first-line in the past but there is no convincing evidence to support the use of any particular NSAID.
 Eight drugs are licensed for use in gout.
 Diclofenac, naproxen and indometacin are generally preferred.

+For patients with a high risk of gastrointestinal adverse events, use a gastro-protective agent, simple analgesia, or colchicine.
 Tailor the dose to the needs of the patient, bearing in mind age, comorbidity and interactions with other drugs.
 Aim for the highest tolerable licensed dose but be aware of the Commission on Human Medicine's guidance to use NSAIDs for the shortest possible time in view of cardiovascular risk.

 Colchicine is an effective treatment for gout.
 The British National Formulary (BNF) recommends 500 micrograms 2-4 times daily until symptoms are relieved - maximum 6 mg per course; the course is not to be repeated within three days.
 In practice, the maximum dose is often limited by the development of toxicity symptoms (nausea, vomiting, diarrhoea).